 The Mental Health Warrior Has Entered the Room: Winnie the Pooh Navigates Chaos of Current Events

-The other day, I was strolling through downtown, taking in the sights and trying to block out the endless barrage of negative news swirling in the air.
-Suddenly, I spotted a familiar figure waddling toward me with his signature bounce and honey jar in hand.
-It was none other than Winnie the Pooh, looking both thoughtful and determined, a combination I hadn’t seen before.
+The other day, I was strolling through downtown, soaking in the sights and trying to tune out the nonstop barrage of negative news swirling in the air.

 Curious, I asked him what he meant.
 Pooh straightened his posture, puffed out his chest, and declared in his soft, honey-coated voice: